Bowl with Peacock Motif

 Wasters, or ceramic products damaged during the firing process and therefore discarded as waste near the original kilns.
 Excavations by the Ottoman Imperial Museum in 1906 and 1908, by chance conducted near the thirteenth-century kilns, most likely exposed the buried wasters.

-Ceramic; fritware, painted in luster on a transparent glaze with touches of cobalt blue
+Ceramic; fritware, painted in luster on a transparent glaze with touches of cobalt blue under the glaze

 Gift of Mr. and Mrs. Carl L. Selden

 Prior to 1978, provenance not yet documented; May 1978, purchased at Sotheby's New York "Antiquities and Islamic Art", lot 251, by Carl L. Selden and Florence Barstock Selden (Mrs. Carl L. Selden); June 14, 1978, gift of Carl L. Selden and Florence Barstock Selden to the Brooklyn Museum.

 Bowl with Peacock Motif, ca. 1200–1230.
 Ceramic; fritware, painted in luster on a transparent glaze with touches of cobalt blue under the glaze, 4 1/8 x 14 3/16 in.
 (10.5 x 36 cm).
 Brooklyn Museum, Gift of Mr. and Mrs. Carl L. Selden, 78.81.
 Creative Commons-BY (Photo: Brooklyn Museum, 78.81_PS11.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license